 There are a range of benefits to having an IVA for someone who has a large amount of debt and unmanageable repayments, here are 5 of the main benefits.

-1) An IVA can write off generally up to around 85% of debt – which for people with large debts can easily be an enormous sum of money (and IVA’s are legally binding, government supported solutions).
+1) An IVA can write off generally up to around 85% of debt – which for people with large debts can easily be an enormous sum of money (and IVA’s are legally binding, government supported solutions), you can include all unsecured debt into an IVA including credit card debt, personal loan debt, store card debt, and many other types.

-3) You will receive an appointed individual who will be the mediator between yourself and your creditors’ they will distribute your monthly contributions into your repayment plan (which will be at a new, affordable rate) to your creditors’ (the people you owe money to).
+3) You will receive an appointed individual who will be the mediator between yourself and your creditors’ they will distribute your monthly payments into your repayment plan (which will be at a new, affordable rate) to your creditors’ (the people you owe money to) When managing an IVA it is the insolvency practitioner who handles these responsibilities.

 4) In many cases all interest and charges will be frozen on the debts, meaning the liability in most cases will not grow over time whilst you are slowly repaying the debts.